uhlawna/customer-empathy-session/README.md

 5. This may take a while, so sit back and relax!

+6. Once the changes have been applied we'll have our statefile stored locally.
+You might have noticed the backend configuration is commented out in `main.tf`.
+In order to migrate our statefile to an S3 bucket we'll need to uncomment that block.

+7. Run `terraform init` again, this time Terraform will notice that there's been a change in the backend configuration from `local` to `S3`.
+Enter `yes` when asked if Terraform should perform a state migration.

-6. Once the changes have been successfully applied, you are ready to begin the customer empathy session exercise!
+8. Once completed you have now migrated your Terraform statefile to S3 and you are ready to begin the customer empathy session exercise.